-Here we’ll share the basics of emigration to South Africa you should know so that you know where to start, how to proceed and as a bonus – the most important thing you should do after you’ve received your visa.
+Here we’ll share the basics of emigration to South Africa that you should know so that you know where to start, how to proceed and as a bonus – the most important thing you should do after you’ve received your visa.

 1. Determine whether you are in fact eligible to live in South Africa